-Note; To access the Mass Central Rail Trail; Norwottuck West and Manhan/New Haven & Northampton Canal Rail Trail North head left across Damon Rd via the cross-light.
-The trail then takes you underneath I-91, through residential Northampton and to an active RR line where the trail currently ends after 0.6 miles.
-The trail will travel underneath the RR tracks via a tunnel, however, as of December 2015 this section has not been constructed.
-To access the Mass Central Rail Trail; Norwottuck West and Manhan/New Haven & Northampton Canal Rail Trail North you need to detour left on-road along Woodmont Rd.
-Turn right on North St which then bears right underneath the bridge and railroad tracks.
-Turn left up a paved path which brings you to the Manhan/New Haven & Northampton Canal Rail Trail North after 1 mile.
-Head left to reach the Mass Central Rail Trail; Norwottuck West trailhead or right for downtown Northampton.
+Note; To access the Mass Central Rail Trail; Norwottuck West and Manhan/New Haven & Northampton Canal Rail Trail North head left (West) across Damon Rd via the cross-light.
+The trail then takes you underneath I-91, through residential Northampton and through a tunnel under an active RR line to the "Spoke" after 0.7 miles.
+The Manhan/New Haven & Northampton Canal Rail Trail North and Mass Central Rail Trail; Norwottuck West converge here.

 on an old railroad trestle that spans close a third of a mile.
 As you cross the